berksevgi95/bs-trivia/README.md

 If I had more time,I would start to deploy my "bs-ui" component library to npm with full code coverage scoring status and import it to this application.

-In addition, I would fix the "prop-type" error for my component `react-absolute-selector` and make it more optimized for mobile screens.